 The hedge price reflected in the fuel cost estimates for WSF reflect the cost of the hedge with fees and differential.
-The differential is the average amount we expect to pay because it's an adjustment for Tacoma and Anacortes instead of New York Harbor, and makes the advantage of the hedge formula closer to the amount we would pay the vendor.
+The differential is an adjustment to reflect that WSDOT purchases fuel from Tacoma and Anacortes vs. New York Harbor, the index used in the hedge price.

-Secretary's Executive Order Number: E 1078.05
+Secretary's Executive Order Number: E 1078.06